 “Seventy-five cents,” he said, “but for you, today, it’s free.”

 The next day, I inserted these earplugs and wore them to the diner.
 And guess what?
 This simple, free cure worked.
-Without medication!
+Without any addtional medication!

 So, I decided to forget about all that scientific research nonsense and get back to the much more important task of stalking Kelly Ripa to be misophonia’s celebrity spokesperson.